lukegong20/lukegong20.github.io/_news/announcement_6.md

 ---
 layout: post
-date: 2024-04-09 15:59:00
+date: 2025-01-08 15:59:00
 inline: true
 related_posts: false
 ---
-I received the Postdoc Travel Award from the McDonnell Center for Cellular & Molecular Neurobiology and the McDonnell Center for Systems Neuroscience at Washington University in St. Louis.
-The award supports my attendance at the July 2024 NeuroDataReHack Workshop.
+Happy new year 2025!
+Our paper “Strong anti-Hebbian plasticity alters the convexity of network attractor landscapes” is accepted for publication in  IEEE Transactions on Neural Networks and Learning Systems (TNNLS).